 - A medical professional who you received treatment from breached the duty of care which they owed you.

-- This breach caused or aggravated the blood clot which has led to your suffering.
+- This breach caused or aggravated the blood clot, which has led to your suffering.

-All patients are owed a duty of care by the medical professionals which provide treatment to them.
+All patients are owed a duty of care by the medical professionals who provide treatment to them.
 As part of their duty, these professionals should provide a minimum standard of care and prevent their patients from coming to unnecessary harm.

 If a medical professional breaches the duty of care they owe a patient, this could potentially lead to mistakes and health issues for that patient related to a blood clot.
 Examples may include: